devarsh9/Geoloction-Application/README.md

 # Geolocation

-Geolocation is a mobile app developed using Flutter and Google Maps API which helps user to bookmark his facorite location and save it.
+Geolocation is a mobile app developed using Flutter and Google Maps API which helps user to bookmark his favorite location and save it.
 It also has a chatting portal for user to stay in touch with his/her friends.

 ## Features of APP
  1. User can bookmark their liked location on the map easily.